stkem/expose/plugins/routes/README.md

 	...
 });
 ```
-To server a `GET` request to the path `/users`. `req` and `res` are just like the objects used by the node.js standard http server, except that `req.url` is a fully parsed url object instead of a string.
+To serve a `GET` request to the path `/users`. `req` and `res` are just like the objects used by the node.js standard http server, except that `req.url` is a fully parsed url object instead of a string.

 More generally what is available is